Low Vision Honours

 £2250 course fee.
 Examinations are not included and are run by the Association of British Dispensing Opticians Examination and Registration department.

 Applicants should be a qualified dispensing optician, contact lens optician, orthoptist, optometrist or ophthalmologist

 Students study via 'blended learning'.
 This refers to a combination of distance learning, teaching at the College as well as learning in practice.
-Students complete weekly distance learning assignments (all online) and attend the College in Godmersham, Kent, for 1 residential block lasting 5 days (Monday-Friday).
+Students complete weekly distance learning assignments (all online), take part in 1 online 4 day teaching block and attend the College in Godmersham, Kent, for 1 residential block lasting 3 days.

 Course start date